Vincent Ryan (priest): Criminal investigations and initial sentencing

-Bishop Clarke resigns

-On 30 October 1995, Bishop Leo Clarke informed Bishop Malone that Ryan had been arrested and directed Malone to take responsibility for handling the church's response to the matter.
-Three months after Ryan's arrest, Clarke suddenly announced his resignation.
+On 30 October 1995, Bishop Leo Clarke informed Bishop Michael Malone that Ryan had been arrested and directed Malone to take responsibility for handling the church's response.
+Three months after Ryan's arrest, Clarke announced his resignation.
 Malone said the handover lasted a few minutes and when Malone asked Clarke if there was anything he needed to know.
-Clarke simply responded "... oh, no, you will find out."

-Newcastle Herald journalist Jeff Corbett reported that Bishop Clarke had been ordered by Vatican officials to retire when they had learned of the police investigation into Ryan.
+Clarke responded "... oh, no, you will find out."
+Newcastle Herald journalist Jeff Corbett reported that Bishop Clarke had been ordered by the Vatican to retire when they learned of the police investigation.
 As Ryan was charged, the newly installed Bishop Malone was ending the ministry of another abusive priest in his diocese, Father Denis McAlinden.
 Malone wrote to McAlinden: "I regret that one of my first duties as Bishop is to continue Canonical procedures against you."

-On 13 November 1995, Malone wrote to priests of the diocese, requesting they read a pastoral statement regarding Ryan's sexual abuse charges.
-The statement confirmed that Ryan had been charged and withdrawn from ministry.
+On 13 November 1995, Bishop Malone wrote to priests of the diocese, requesting they read a pastoral statement regarding Ryan's sexual abuse charges.
+The statement confirmed Ryan had been charged and withdrawn from ministry.
 Malone told the royal commission that he had no prior knowledge of a police investigation into Ryan.

-On 24 January 1996, Grant interviewed Cotter in relation to his knowledge of Ryan's sexual abuse of children.
+On 24 January 1996, Grant interviewed Monsignor Cotter about what he knew of Ryan's sexual abuse of children.
 Cotter refused to answers questions relating to his decision to send Ryan to Melbourne and did not recall writing to Evans about Ryan or having any conversations with Ryan.
 Cotter also did not recall warning Ryan of his imminent arrest.
-Cotter agreed that sexual assaults on children was a serious matter and wrong and that he was aware of "rumours" about Ryan.
-On 23 April 1996, Bishop Malone issued a press release stating that charges of sexual abuse had been laid against Ryan and the diocese offered free, independent and confidential counselling to anyone who has experienced abuse from priests or anyone working as agents of the diocese.
+Cotter agreed that sexual assaults on children was a serious matter and that he was aware of "rumours" about Ryan.
+On 23 April 1996, Bishop Malone issued a press release stating charges of sexual abuse had been laid against Ryan and the diocese offered free, independent and confidential counselling to anyone who had experienced abuse from priests or anyone working as agents of the diocese.
 Malone did not speak to Woodward or Cotter and Clarke had not revealed a great deal.